renesas-rz/meta-renesas-ai/meta-armnn/README.md

 2. The following models will be run automatically:
 * TensorFlow: mobilenet v1.0.224
-* TensorFlow Lite: mobilent quant v1.0.224
+* TensorFlow Lite: mobilenet quant v1.0.224

 ### ExecuteNetwork
 *ExecuteNetwork* is a generic model inference test application,